Azithromycin: Drugs metabolized by CYP3A4

 CYP3A4 is an enzyme that metabolizes many drugs in the liver.
 Some drugs can inhibit CYP3A4, which means they reduce its activity and increase the blood levels of the drugs that depend on it for elimination.
-This can lead to adverse effects or drug-drug interactions.
+Such inhibition can lead to adverse effects or drug-drug interactions.

 Azithromycin is a member of macrolides that are a class of antibiotics with a cyclic structure with a lactone ring and sugar moieties.
 Macrolides can inhibit CYP3A4 by a mechanism called mechanism-based inhibition (MBI), which involves the formation of reactive metabolites that bind covalently and irreversibly to the enzyme, rendering it inactive.
 Mechanism-based inhibition is more serious and long-lasting than reversible inhibition, as it requires the synthesis of new enzyme molecules to restore the activity.

 The degree of mechanism-based inhibition by macrolides depends on the size and structure of their lactone ring.
 Clarithromycin and erythromycin have a 14-membered lactone ring, which is more prone to demethylation by CYP3A4 and subsequent formation of nitrosoalkenes, the reactive metabolites that cause mechanism-based inhibition.
 Azithromycin, on the other hand, has a 15-membered lactone ring, which is less susceptible to demethylation and nitrosoalkene formation.
 Therefore, azithromycin is a weak inhibitor of CYP3A4, while clarithromycin and erythromycin are strong inhibitors which increase the area under the curve (AUC) value of co-administered drugs more than five-fold.
 AUC it is a measure of the drug exposure in the body over time.
 By inhibiting CYP3A4, macrolide antibitiotics, such as erythromycin and clarithromycin, but not azithromycin, can significantly increase the AUC of the drugs that depend on it for clearance, which can lead to higher risk of adverse effects or drug-drug interactions.
 Azithromycin stands apart from other macrolide antibiotics because it is a weak inhibitor of CYP3A4, and does not significantly increase AUC value of co-administered drugs.

 The difference in CYP3A4 inhibition by macrolides has clinical implications, for example for people who take statins, which are cholesterol-lowering drugs that are mainly metabolized by CYP3A4.
 Co-administration of clarithromycin or erythromycin with statins can increase the risk of statin-induced myopathy, a condition that causes muscle pain and damage.
 Azithromycin, however, does not significantly affect the pharmacokinetics of statins and is considered a safer alternative than other macrolide antibiotics.

 Pharmacology

 Mechanism of action

 Azithromycin prevents bacteria from growing by interfering with their protein synthesis.
-It binds to the large 50S subunit of the bacterial ribosome, thus inhibiting translation of mRNA.
+The antibiotic binds to the large 50S subunit of the bacterial ribosome, thus inhibiting translation of mRNA.
 Nucleic acid synthesis is not affected.